Hitting the High C's

 English Talk is a free learning and teaching community for English, with free daily English lessons, ready worksheets, classroom activities, online English classes, and teaching resources.

-Language Learning and Technology International Information Forum is a listserv moderated by Prof. Anthony Helm at Dartmouth University in the U.S.A.
-It lets subscribers submit questions and exchange views.
+Language Learning and Technology International Information Forum is a listserv (hosted at Dartmouth University in the U.S.A.) that lets subscribers submit questions and exchange views.
 They can also search the archives for discussions of topics.
 For additional information, click here.